Alabama Residential Lease Agreement Template 1 pdf Free Alabama Residential Lease Template

 Alabama residential lease agreements are regulated by the Alabama Uniform Residential Landlord and Tenant Act (AURLTA) under Title 35, Chapter 9A of the Alabama Code.
 [1]

-In-writing – Leases that are longer than one (1) year must be in writing.
+In-writing – Leases over one (1) year must be in writing.
 [2]

 2. Landlord Information – The lease must include the landlord’s name and mailing address for tenant notices.

-3. Absence Notification – If tenants need to notify the landlord of absences longer than 14 days, it must be stated in the lease.
+3. Absence Notification — The lease must state that tenants must notify the landlord of absences longer than 14 days.

 What is included in the Alabama Month-to-Month Rental Agreement Form?